- Home

 - Terms & conditions

 An enterprise agreement is a formal employment agreement negotiated between an employer and its employees (or their representatives).
-The agreement must be registered with the Fair Work Commission and meet the minimum standard of pay in the Award.
+The agreement must be registered with the Fair Work Commission and meet the minimum standard of pay and other conditions in the Award.
 It can exclude various Award conditions as long as employees are better off under the agreement than the Award.

 You can create individual enterprise agreements with different terms and conditions for different groups of employees, but you must group them fairly according to geographical, operational or organisational characteristics.
 Only one agreement can apply to an employee at any time.